-Washington grew but not enough to get another House seat, Census figures show
+Washington grew but not enough to get another House seat, census figures show

 Above all, some civic activists want to boost public involvement in the decennial map-drawing that follows the U.S. census — a yearlong slog that is typically monitored mostly by self-interested lawmakers, partisan operatives, journalists and other political geeks.

-The redistricting committee is made up from two members appointed by the state Democratic party and two from the Republicans.
+The redistricting committee is made up of two members appointed by the state Democratic Party and two by the Republicans.

 Joe Fain, a former state senator, and Paul Graves, who served in the state House of Representatives, are the GOP members.
-The Democratic appointees are April Sims, secretary treasurer of the Washington State Labor Council, and Brady Piñero Walkinshaw, a former state representative.
+The Democratic appointees are April Sims, secretary-treasurer of the Washington State Labor Council, and Brady Piñero Walkinshaw, a former state representative.

-The members have elected Sarah Augustine as the chairperson and non-voting member.
+The members have elected Sarah Augustine as the chairperson and nonvoting member.
 She is executive director of the Dispute Resolution Center of Yakima and Kittitas Counties.

+The Census Bureau will begin the additional activities needed to create and deliver the redistricting data that were previously delayed due to COVID-19.

+That includes the local area counts states need to redraw or “redistrict” legislative boundaries.
+States are expected to receive redistricting data by Aug.
+16, and the full redistricting data will be delivered by Sept.
+30.

-The committee has until Nov.
+The state redistricting commission has until Nov.
 15 to agree to new boundaries.
 At least three of four members must agree to the maps.
 The Legislature can make only minor changes to the commission maps and the governor has no role.

 Under state law, districts must be made as equal in population as possible and aren’t supposed to be gerrymandered for partisan advantage or discriminate against any group.
 They’re also supposed to avoid splitting up cities and other political subdivisions.
+The Census Bureau in a news conference Monday said each House seat represents 761,167 people compared to 710,767 in 2010.

-The committee is meeting Monday night at 7 p.m.
+The commission meets Monday at 7 p.m. and can be seen on TVW.

 Information from The Seattle Times archives is included in this report.

-Note: This story was updated to report that seven states, not 10, lost a U.S. House seat.